miraj00/react-spa-portfolio/README.md

   - npx create-react-app react-spa-portfolio
   - npm install --save react-router-dom

+Below command was used to Deploy the website :

+  - npm install -D gh-pages

 ### How to Use the application :

 First run " npm start " command in command prompt to start the server ( It should automatically open the browser and direct to http://localhost:3000/ , if it does not then follow step manually) and then go to the browser and browse http://localhost:3000/ to test the application in local computer.
 Below are few command line codes to help with running the application